-The hard reality of coronavirus: There is no “cure”
+The hard reality of coronavirus: There is no ‘cure’

 It’s important, in particular, for businesses to prepare for how efforts to contain coronavirus will impact day-to-day operations.
 Companies should think about how to enable their staff to work or other alternative arrangements in the event that federal and local governments begin enforcing travel restrictions.

 As public health officials start recommending some level of isolation, companies will have to figure out how they are going to provide for workers who do not have paid time off.
 “We should be careful to understand this is not just a matter of government.
-This is the whole community that has to respond,” said Scott Burris Director of Temple Law School’s Center for Public Health Law Research on a press call sponsored by the ACLU.
+This is the whole community that has to respond,” said Scott Burris, director of Temple Law School’s Center for Public Health Law Research, on a press call sponsored by the ACLU.
 Burris is one of 45o health officials that have signed an open letter describing what measures the government should take to ensure everyone gets access to equitable care during an outbreak and that public safety is maintained.

 “Companies that at the moment don’t have paid sick leave policies, or at the moment are not thinking about their responsibilities for responding, should be thinking about how they’re going to keep paying their employees even if their employees can’t come to work because they’re complying with public health orders,” says Burris.
 He emphasizes that you can’t put people in economic jeopardy for protecting public health.

-One way or another businesses will have to find a way to keep sick workers home.
+One way or another, businesses will have to find a way to keep sick workers home.
 Allowing them to work risks spreading the disease to other workers.
 It is also possible that under emergency circumstances the government could step in and either provide for workers or force businesses to provide some sort of sick leave, Burris says.

-‘In this one for the long haul’
+“In this one for the long haul”

-There is hope that amid these efforts to contain COVID-19, a treatment like the one Gilead Sciences is working on will become available sooner than expected and may further slow the disease, with health officials determining its effectiveness based upon some key criteria.
+There is hope that amid these efforts to contain COVID-19, a treatment such as the one Gilead Sciences is working on will become available sooner than expected and may further slow the disease, with health officials determining its effectiveness based upon some key criteria.

-“The major question now is: does it work against coronavirus disease and if so how much?
-Does it provide a marginal benefit or does it provide a lot?
-Is it better to treat later the sick people or earlier—people who are not as ill?” says Dr. William Schaffner, medical director of the National Foundation for Infectious Diseases.
+“The major question now is: Does it work against coronavirus disease, and if so how much?
+Does it provide a marginal benefit, or does it provide a lot?
+Is it better to treat later the sick people or earlier—people who are not as ill?” says Schaffner of the National Foundation for Infectious Diseases.
 Any potential drug has to be evaluated for side effects, he notes, adding that even if they are minimal, it will take time to ramp up production of a treatment.

 Unlike with SARS and MERS, two very deadly coronaviruses that have caused similar levels of panic, COVID-19 may not go away.
 “I don’t think this virus is going away.
-I think it will probably recur,” says Ian Lipkin, director of the Center for Infection and Immunity at Columbia University’s Mailman School of Public Health in a video published in February.
-He’s first started working in China during the 2003 SARS outbreak.
-SARS, which was also a coronavirus, killed a high percentage of people who came into contact with the virus, but died off quickly over the course of eight months.
+I think it will probably recur,” says Ian Lipkin, director of the Center for Infection and Immunity at Columbia University’s Mailman School of Public Health, in a video published in February.
+He started working in China during the 2003 SARS outbreak.
+SARS killed a high percentage of people who came into contact with the virus, but it died off quickly over the course of eight months.
 COVID-19 is expected to be more flu-like and may never totally disappear.
 While that may seem scary, it actually incentivizes pharmaceutical companies to continue working on both treatments and vaccines.

 “We have to be in this one for the long haul,” he says.